Grateful Foley has World Cup on radar after Wallabies recall

 The 32-year-old said he felt he was a more worldly player after suiting up with All Blacks and Springboks while participating in Japanese club rugby and was now eyeing a third World Cup, even if it was early days yet.

-"I'm pretty excited and grateful to have that second opportunity," Foley, a World Cup finallist in 2015, told reporters from Queensland on Monday.
+"I'm pretty excited and grateful to have that second opportunity," Foley, a World Cup finalist in 2015, told reporters from Queensland on Monday (Aug 22).

 "(The World Cup) is definitely on the radar, but I'm just in here on day one trying to connect with the guys and find out how we want to play.